California State Route 247

 State Route 247 (SR 247) is a state highway in the U.S. state of California.
 The road passes through the Mojave Desert in San Bernardino County, connecting SR 62 in Yucca Valley to Interstate 15 (I-15) in Barstow.
+SR 247 runs along Old Woman Springs Road between Yucca Valley to Lucerne Valley, and Barstow Road between Lucerne Valley and Barstow.
 SR 247 was designated by the California State Legislature in 1969; the county roads along that route were given to the state in 1972.

 Route description

 SR 247 begins at a junction with SR 62 in the town of Yucca Valley, where it is signed as Old Woman Springs Road.
 From Yucca Valley, the two-lane highway heads northwestward through desert, much of it through Johnson Valley, briefly passing through Flamingo Heights and the western tip of Landers.

-In the town of Lucerne Valley, SR 18 and SR 247 do not actually intersect, but the highways are less than 0.125 mi apart, connected by a short continuation road to extend SR 18 to SR 247.
-A right turn at this intersection changes SR 247's path due north as Barstow Road towards Barstow and its northern terminus at I-15, passing by Barstow Community College.
+In the town of Lucerne Valley, SR 18 and SR 247 do not actually intersect, but the highways are less than 0.125 mi apart, connected by the continuation of Old Woman Springs Road to extend SR 18 to SR 247.
+A right turn at this intersection instead changes SR 247's path due north as Barstow Road towards Barstow and its northern terminus at I-15, passing by Barstow Community College.
 However, continuing straight on Old Woman Springs Road, instead of turning right at this intersection, leads to SR 18, heading west by northwest to Apple Valley and Victorville.

 SR 247 is part of the California Freeway and Expressway System, but is not part of the National Highway System.
 The route is eligible for the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.
 In 2013, SR 247 had an annual average daily traffic (AADT) of 1,700 between Stoddard Wells Road and the Barstow city limits, and 18,000 at the northern terminus with I-15, the latter of which was the highest AADT for the highway.